• Sex Offender Treatment Program

 Examples include, but are not limited to:

-• Sexual assault (unwanted sexual touching, kissing, or groping)
+• sexual assault (unwanted sexual touching, kissing, or groping)

-• Rape or attempted rape
+• rape or attempted rape

-• Forced oral sex
+• forced oral sex

 • penetrative assault with a body part or object

-• Sexual activity with a minor
+• sexual activity with a minor

 What Are Non-Contact Offenses?

-• Indecent exposure of flashing
+• Indecent exposure

 • Stalking with a sexual component

-Are mandated to counselling as part of bail, diversion, probation, parole, pre-sentencing, or other legal conditions
+• Are mandated to counselling as part of bail, diversion, probation, parole, pre-sentencing, or other legal conditions.

-Are attending voluntarily to understand and change problematic sexual behaviour
+• Are attending voluntarily to understand and change problematic sexual behaviour.

-Some participants arrive early in the legal process.
-Others attend after conviction or as part of supervision conditions.
+Some participants begin treatment errive early in the legal process.
+Others attend following conviction or as part of supervision requirements.
 Many do not identify with the label “offender.”
-The program focuses on behaviour, risk reduction, and accountability – regardless of how someone understands their identity.

 Meaningful progress requires consistent attendance, openness to feedback, and active engagement in the therapeutic process.